dcsil/klutch/team/diversity.md

 ## Customer Diversity

 Our team size limits our diversity.
-For example, klutch consists of abled individuals which makes us lack the perspective of folks who have accessibility needs.
+For example, Klutch consists of abled individuals which makes us lack the perspective of folks who have accessibility needs.
 Additionally, we also fail to represent another key customer group in healthcare, which are the seniors.
 If we are developing a product that highly values diversity, then we should be seeking the perspectives of people from all across communities (to the best of our abilities and resources).
 Klutch is therefore planning on diversifying our customer testing base by making sure that all key demographics from the Canadian market are considered.
 This must be implemented in order to avoid any possible blindspots that may exist in our product.

 ## How this can impact us